ttt10/gcdoctest/docs/QuickStart.md

   ## Step 1: Create a new PDF document

-  Create a new application (.NET Core Console App\Windows Forms App) and add the references.
+  1. Create a new application (.NET Core Console App\Windows Forms App) and add the references.
-  Include the following namespaces using GrapeCity.Documents.Pdf;
+  2. Include the following namespaces

+      using GrapeCity.Documents.Pdf;
       using GrapeCity.Documents.Text;

   Create a new PDF document using an instance of GcPdfDocument and define a text format for drawing a string, through code.

+  `
   C#
-  Copy Code
   // Create a new PDF document:
   GcPdfDocument doc = new GcPdfDocument();
   // Add a page, and get its Graphics object to draw on:
   GcPdfGraphics g = doc.NewPage().Graphics;
   // Create a text format for the "Hello World!" string:
   TextFormat tf = new TextFormat();
   // Use standard Times font
   tf.Font = StandardFonts.Times;
   // Pick a font size:
   tf.FontSize = 14;
+  `
   Step 2: Draw a string on the PDF document
   Add the following code that uses DrawString method of GcGraphics class to draw string.